Is piano hard to learn?

 You may be wondering: “Is there a right age to start piano lessons?
 Is learning piano as an adult harder?”
 No, of course not.
 It’s never too late to start lessons (nor is it ever too early).
 Learning to play piano is like riding a bicycle: no one is born with the knowledge of how to do it.
 Instead, one needs to learn by trying and practicing.
 Right from the start, you’ll build a deeper understanding of the songs and sounds you love.
 The joy of music starts the very first time you sit down at the piano, and that joy only grows with experience.
 Of course, there are amazing musicians who have been practicing piano for their whole life.
 We should be inspired by these people, not intimidated by them.
 Remember that even they were beginners once!
 A journey of a million notes starts with a single step.

 There are many options for beginning piano.
 One good option is to just dive right in.
 Some people feel comfortable picking a song they like, finding an online video tutorial, and giving it a shot.
 If the song is well-known, chances are that someone has posted an easy piano tutorial of it online.
-This is a great approach if you have a lot of motivation and some self-discipline.
+A great approach is looking for must-learn piano songs for beginners and learning them hands-on.
+This is approach is incredibly effective if you have a lot of motivation and some self-discipline.

 I think there are a lot of benefits to beginning piano this way, and I recommend trying it out to see if it works for you.
 It’s simple, direct, flexible, and free.
 At the very least, you’ll get a feel for the challenges of learning a piece of music on piano: pattern recognition, ear training, concentration, coordination, and more.